Porto Walking Tour: A Self-Guided Walking Tour of Porto, Portugal by JetSettingFools.co

 View from Miradouro da Vitoria, Porto, Portugal

 MAP.
-Offering one of the best views of Porto, the Miradouro da Vitoria viewpoint is a small gated park (that sits next to an abandoned building).
-The panoramic view encompasses the Se Cathedral, Ponte Luis I Bridge, the Douro River, Vila Nova de Gaia and tiled rooftops of the Ribeira district.
+Offering one of the best views of Porto, Miradouro da Vitoria is a small gated viewpoint that sits in front of the Igreja de Nossa Senhora da Vitória church.
+The panoramic vista encompasses the Se Cathedral, Ponte Luis I Bridge, the Douro River, Vila Nova de Gaia and the tiled rooftops of the Ribeira district.
+This a top spot for amazing Porto photos.

 The Red Market Hall, Mercado Ferreira Borges, Porto, Portugal

 MAP.
-Dating to 1885, the Ferreira Borges Market – which is named for a famous local politician – is a historic Porto landmark…yet it was never used as a marketplace, as originally intended.
-Instead, it served various purposes – such as a military warehouse and local soup kitchen.
+Dating to 1885, the Ferreira Borges Market – which was named for a famous local politician – is a historic Porto landmark…yet, oddly it was never used as a marketplace.
+Instead, it served various random purposes – such as a military warehouse and local soup kitchen.

-The city nearly tore it down in the 1970s to build a parking lot, but the building was saved for its unique iron design.
-In 2010, the space was renovated to host a night club, but during the day a small craft market in held inside – and visitors are free to go in and check it out.
+The city nearly tore it down in the 1970s to build a parking lot, but it was saved for its unique iron design.
+In 2010, the space was renovated to host a night club, live music venue and restaurant.
+During the day there’s a small cafe and bar where you can grab a beverage and enjoy it al fresco with a beautiful Porto view!
+(Plus, there are free public toilets inside.)

 Directions: Exit the market building and walk south into the Jardim do Infante D. Henrique park.
-At the center of the park is a statue dedicated to Prince Henry the Navigator.
-On the west side of the park and the Palacio da Bolsa.
+At the center is a statue dedicated to Prince Henry the Navigator.
+On the west side of the park is Palacio da Bolsa.

 The Stoke Exchange Building, Palacio da Bolsa, Porto, Portugal